View Raymond Hoster's Obituary on ReadingEagle.com and share memories

 |

-Raymond J. Hoster, 93, of Fleetwood, passed away Sunday, March 15th, at Lebanon Veterans Hospital, Lebanon, PA.
-Born in Reading, PA on September 12, 1926, a son of the late Grace (Giebel) and Ruben Hoster, he was the widower of Virginia (Schmeck) Hoster who predeceased him in 1997.
-He served in the U.S. Navy as a Seaman 1st class in WW II. and he worked as a Mechanic for the City of Reading. he liked miniature golf and watching Nascar Raymond is survived by two step daughters, Darlyn Haas, of Reading, PA; Lorraine M, wife of Ted Lash, of Reading, PA; a step son, John H. Reinert, husband of Darlene Reinert, of Blandon, PA.
-Two sisters, Gloria Monde and Catherine Bender.
-He is also survived by 15 grandchildren and many great grandchildren Raymond was predeceased by a son, Raymond J. Hoster, Jr., a stepson Patrick J. Reinert, 2 brothers Robert and Leroy Hoster and a sister Betty G. Krick A Public Viewing will be held 12 PM to 1 PM on Monday, March 23rd at Feeney Funeral Home in Reading, PA.
-A Religious Service will be held at 1 PM on Monday, March 23rd at Feeney Funeral Home in Reading, PA.
-For those who desire not to come to the funeral for health reasons, The visitation and service will be WEB BROADCAST starting at 12:45 PM on our website, address below, available on any computer or smart phone.
-In lieu of flowers, memorial contributions may be made in his name to Veteran's Making a Difference 2412 Spring St West Lawn, PA 19609.
-Interment with US NAVY Honors will be at 2 PM at Forest Hills Memorial Park Mt.
+US NAVY World War II Raymond J. Hoster, 93, of Fleetwood, passed away Sunday, March 15 at Lebanon Veterans Hospital, Lebanon, PA.
+Full Obituary at www.johnpfeeney.com A Visitation will be held 12 p.m. to 1 p.m. on Monday, March 23 at Feeney Funeral Home.
+A Religious Service will be held at 1 p.m. on Monday, March 23 at the funeral home.
+The service will be Web Broadcast starting at 12:45 p.m. on Monday with a video presentation of his life on our website, address below, available on any computer or smart phone.
+Religious service will be broadcast at 1 p.m.
+You can speak directly to the family from 12 noon to 1 p.m. by calling 610-685-1943.
+In lieu of flowers, memorial contributions may be made in his name to Veteran’s Making a Difference 2412 Spring St West Lawn, PA 19609.
+Interment with US NAVY Honors will be at 2 p.m. at Forest Hills Memorial Park Mt.
 Penn, PA.
 Arrangements entrusted to John P. Feeney Funeral Home, Inc. 625 N. 4th Street at Centre Ave., Reading, PA 19601, 610-372-4160.
 Obituary, web broadcast and condolences at www.johnpfeeney.com.
+When in our website, click on obituaries then on his name, then scroll down to activate webcast.